ChangeVision/astah-instanceof-plugin/README.md

 This is a plugin for supporting so-called "instance-of" relations among classes or blocks, which represent the one side is an instance of the other one.
 The functions of the plugin include the followings.
 - Support for drawing Instance-Of relations
 - Support for describing instances based on the defined Instance-Of relations
 - Support for setting initial values for attributes with the information on defined instances
+- Support for understanding occurrences of a given class as initial values

 Background
 ----------------